maxwell-k/applications/README.md

 not have `become: yes` set because when:

 1. running on CI, `ansible-playbook` will be run as root
-2. running locally, with tags like `@testing` in `/etc/apk/repositories` the pre-task will fail unless the packages are already installed.
+2. running locally the pre-task will fail unless the packages are already installed.

 # Checks